Lucio1024/Drupal_8_Raspberry_Pi_Digital_Signage/README.md

                                          Drupal 8 Raspberry Pi Digital Signage

 This Tutorial will guide you into setting up a Drupal 8 website as digital signage, and will aid you into setting up the Raspberry pi as an intercepter to pull digital content.
-The raspberry pi can then be be used in any environment such as meeting rooms, student lounges, cafeterias…virtually any public space.
+The raspberry pi can then be used in any environment such as meeting rooms, student lounges, cafeterias…virtually any public space.

   Required Hardware